fishstay/Bank_Turnover_Analysis_Practice/README.md

-Using the data from kaggle to pracetice data visualization, building models, and presentation skills.
+Using the data from kaggle to pracetice data visualization, building ML models, and presentation skills.